bw-young/BY-GIS/README.md

 ## Operations

 I'm not yet ready to make these public.
-I'm using these for my work, and I've been taught to be both paranoid and open with my code and data.
-This repository is my compromise between those two end-members.